 It's only the more complex brain training, used in various research studies, that may make a difference.
 "They delay the onset of cognitive impairment," she says.
 "They keep your brain working at the same level longer, compared to people who did not receive those same cognitive training interventions."

-Various research has backed this up.
-One study in particular found that the greater someone's self-reported loneliness is, the higher their risk for dementia is.
+One study, in particular, found that the greater someone's self-reported loneliness is, the higher their risk for dementia is.
 Scary, right?
 Luckily, the cure for loneliness and social isolation is pretty simple: Surround yourself with more people.
 Whether that means joining a new book club, grabbing a drink with a co-worker, or visiting a friend, being social could prevent cognitive decline, and we'll most definitely make some weeknight plans to that.
+Going out is easier said than done, especially if you have social anxiety.

 Who doesn't love a durable planner with a kitschy phrase on the front?
 This one from Ban.do is one of our all-time favorite designs.
 It keeps our important dates, meetings, and deadlines in order.